google/flutter-desktop-embedding/plugins/README.md

 ## Writing your own plugins

 You can easily create local packages following the model of plugins here to use in your own projects.
+In particular, the color_panel plugin has examples of typical platform builds for plugins.

 If you think they would be generally useful, feel free to submit a pull request and they could potentially be folded into this repository.
 In the future, as